Altaaaaaaa/mutsig-analysis-for-tf/README.md

 * input: vcf file, fasta, gtf file
 * variable:
-  * [reference genome] => 분석하려는 데이터의 reference genome을 입력하기(e.g. GRCh37)
+  * [reference genome] => Enter the reference genome you want to analyze(e.g. GRCh37).
-* 우리는 기여도 계산을 하기 전, 특정 유전자 부분에서 발생한 gene count가 필요함
+* Before we calculate the contribution of signatures, we need **gene-specific counts** from a particular gene region.
-* reference genome의 annotation 파일을 활용하여 gene 별 count를 구하는 code
+* It is a code that calculates gene-specific counts using the annotation file of reference genome.
-* 결과는 아래 table과 같은 형식으로 나옴
+* The results are as shown in the table below

 |  | Gene 1 | Gene 2 | ... |
 | --- | --- | --- | --- |